ernestwisniewski/kbin/docs/docker_deployment_guide.md

 Add any auxiliary container as you want.
 For example, add a nginx container as reverse proxy to provide HTTPS encryption.

+## Uploaded media files

+Uploaded media files (e.g. photos uploaded by users) will be stored at the host directory `storage/media`.
+They will be served by the Caddy web server in the `www` container as static files, so make sure `KBIN_STORAGE_URL` in your `.env` configuration file is set to be `https://instance-domain.com` (assuming your instance domain name is `instance-domain.com` and the url `https://instance-domain.com` can reach your instance).
+You also can serve those media files on another server by mirroring the files at `stroage/media` and changing `KBIN_STORAGE_URL` correspondingly.

 ## Filesystem ACL support

 The filesystem ACL is disabled by default, in the `kbin` image.
 You can set the environment variable `ENABLE_ACL=1` to enable it.
 Remember that not all filesystems support ACL.
 This will cause an error if you enable filesystem ACL for such filesystems.